DanChitwood/phyllotactic_lightening/README.md

 # phyllotactic_lightening
-shortest geodesic distance weighted paths through a grayscale phyllotaxy voronoi diagram
+shortest weighted geodesic distance paths from points separated by the golden angle on the circumfrence of a grayscale phyllotaxy voronoi diagram